Enter Bird's Name in Search Box:

 Distribution: Spends the summer months throughout the taiga regions of Canada and the USA.
-Spends the winter months throughout central and western USA and into Mexico, traveling as far South America.
-Seen from Newfoundland and Labrador to western Alaska and southern California, throughout the central USA, along the Gulf of Mexico to the tip of Florida and up along the Atlantic coast.
+Spends the winter months throughout central and western USA and into Mexico and traveling as far as South America.
+It is seen from Newfoundland and Labrador to western Alaska and southern California, throughout the central USA, along the Gulf of Mexico to the tip of Florida and up along the Atlantic coast.